Monthly Demand settings do not need to be perfect

 Your goal for stocking items is to have stock on hand to cover most demand scenarios that you expect to encounter.
 It is still possible that your actual demand exceeds your stock on hand and you run out of stock.
 Maybe you got a big sale or an unexpected uptick in business (congratulations!).
 In this case, MRP will create a Job or Purchase Order to meet this demand and it will set the requirement to the date where your projected quantity goes negative.
 The Job or PO will show up in the Late Supply screen to help you manage your expected shipment dates and communicate your new dates with your customers.
 The Job will also automatically receive higher priority in all work center queues that it passes through because it will be late against its requirement date.

-DBA Tip: Do your best to put in usage + safety values that cover a high probability of your anticipated usage scenarios.
+DBA Tip: Do your best to put in Monthly Potential Demand value that cover a high probability of your anticipated usage scenarios.
 The goal is to have the item on hand for immediate use in Sales Orders and Jobs.
 Do not panic if you have the fortune of selling more than expected.
 The system will create Jobs to fill this shortage and the system priority in Work Centers will help you get back on track automatically.